-Although slightly over 41.0 percent of the acreage in the unincorporated county is designated high High and highest resource, only areas identify-7.3 percent of the total unit capacity; 29.017.3 percent of the above moderate unit capacity is identified in these higher resource communities.
-Conversely, 71.082.6 percent of above moderate-income unit capacity is integrated into low and moderate resource areas of the unincorporated county, with concentrations in the Vine Hill, Pacheco, El Sobrante, and Bay Pointe and Contra Costa Centre communities, offering an opportunity for above moderate-income housing mobility, while fostering the reduction of concentration of lower-income units in low and moderate resource areas. through income integration.
-As discussed previously, a portion of the moderate- and lower-income unit capacity is also integrated into the high resource and racially concentrated areas of affluence communities of Discovery Bay and Alamo, providing housing mobility opportunities in high resource communities.
+High and highest resource areas identify 7.3 percent of the total unit capacity; 17.3 percent of the above moderate unit capacity is identified in these higher resource communities.
+Conversely, 82.6 percent of above moderate-income unit capacity is integrated into low and moderate resource areas of the unincorporated county, with concentrations in the, Pacheco, El Sobrante, and Bay Pointe communities, offering an opportunity for above moderateincome housing mobility, while fostering the reduction of concentration of lower-income units in low and moderate resource areas through income integration.
+As discussed previously, a portion of the moderate- and lowerincome unit capacity is also integrated into the high resource and racially concentrated areas of affluence communities of Discovery Bay and Alamo, providing housing mobility opportunities in high resource communities.

-There are also a number of sites identified to meet the County's RHNA which have the capacity to accommodate units at all three income levels - lower, moderate, and above moderate, including- mixed-income units in Bay Points and Discovery Bay, helping to facilitate mixed-income neighborhoods and encourage future integration-in areas that are currently designated as low and moderate-resource, and in the high and highest resource Discovery Bay to introduce income integration and facilitate housing mobility opportunities for lower-income households in racially concentrated areas of affluence.
+There are also a number of sites identified to meet the County's RHNA which have the capacity to accommodate units at all three income levels - lower, moderate, and above moderate, including mixed-income units in Bay Point helping to facilitate mixed-income neighborhoods and encourage future integrationin areas that are currently designated as low resource, and in the high and highest resource Discovery Bay to introduce income integration and facilitate housing mobility opportunities for lower-income households in racially concentrated areas of affluence.